-Once a potential client ordered our free code review service.
+Once a potential client ordered our code review service.
 The code was written by some freelancers and was quite poor - albeit not an absolute mess.
 The client got a detailed report about the mistakes, bad style and poor overall quality of the application.

 The client (let us call him C) appreciated the results of the source code audit and asked me to thoroughly explain the issues to the developers who had written the code.
 He was hoping to get the issues fixed.